Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Progress.md

     root.Add(utilityBasicProgress);
     ```

-Following output is generated when the progress is created using defined style:
+Following output is generated when the progress is created using the defined style:

 ![Progress](./media/progress.gif)